-In contrast, the word, "Roma" derives from the Romani word "Rom," which is what the majority of Roma call themselves.
+selves.
 The etymology of the word "Rom" is uncertain, but it may derive from the Indian word, dom, meaning "man."
 The plural of "Rom" is either "Rom" or "Roma" depending on the dialect of Romani being spoken.
+441

 In Romania, the terms "Roma" and "tigane" (the Romanian word for "Gypsy") carry considerable baggage.
 The younger generation of Roma is more likely to use the term "Roma," as are Roma activists and elites.
 The older generation, on the other hand, is more likely to use the term tigane, despite the term's sometimes negative connotation.
+442

-In this Report, we use the term "Roma" as opposed to figane or Gypsy.
+In this Report, we use the term "Roma" as opposed to tigane or Gypsy.
 Not only is the term "Roma" one that was created by the Roma themselves, but it is also the term used by Roma activists, the international community, academics, and increasingly, by the Roma themselves.
-As Viorel Achim, author of The Roma in Romanian History notes, while the term "Gypsy" may be accurate in speaking of the past, "Ithe term 'Roma' represents the new emerging ethnic identity."
+As Viorel Achim, author of The Roma in Romanian History notes, while the term "Gypsy" may be accurate in speaking of the past, "[t]he term 'Roma' represents the new emerging ethnic identity."

 An additional complication is the spelling of "Roma."
 As noted, the word, "Roma" comes from the Romani language, which in turn is derived from the languages of northern India.
 It is unrelated to "Romania," (or România, which is the Romanian spelling) which derives from the word "Român," which is derived from the Latin "Roma," referring to the Roman Empire.
-Given the similarities between "Roma" and "Romania," some have argued that the word "Roma" should be written with a double "R" (i.e., "Rroma") to distinguish the word from "Romania," "Rome," or other words with similar stems.
-Most international organizations use the single "R" spelling, and this Report does the same.
+Given the similarities between "Roma" and "Romania," some have argued that the word "Roma" should be written with a double "R" (i.e., "Rroma") to distinguish the word from "Romania," "Rome," or other words with similar stems.444 Most

-441 See KENRICK, supra note 436, at 135.
+^{441.} See Kenrick, supra note 436, at 135.